Oswego Starchmakers: History

 The 1905 Empire State League began play as an eight–team independent league, with ten teams playing in the season.
 The Canandaigua, Cortland, Ilion, Lyons, Oneida, Palmyra Mormons, Rome and Seneca Falls teams joined Oswego in beginning league play on May 26, 1905.
 Oswego placed fifth, 1finishing 4.0 games behind, as Seneca Falls won the championship with a 42–26 record, Several teams folded or relocated during the 1905 season.
 The Oswego Starchmakers of the Empire State League ended the 1905 season with a record of 32–44, in placing fifth in the final standings.

 In 1906, the Empire State League reduced to six teams, beginning the season on May 26, 1906, and becoming a Class D level league.
 The Starchmakers ended the 1906 season with a 40–38 record, placing fourth in the standings.
 Larry Sutton and William Mackey served as the Oswego managers.
 With a record of 48–26, Seneca Falls again won the championship, with Oswego finishing 7.0 games behind.

 In their final season of play, the 1907 Oswego Starchmakers won the Empire State League championship.
 The Oswego Starchmakers ended the Empire State League season with a record of 55–29, placing first under manager Chaucer Elliott.
 The Oswego Starchmakers finished 1.0 game ahead of second place Seneca Falls in winning the league championship.
 The six–team, Class D level Empire State League folded following the 1907 season.

-Oswego was without minor league baseball until the 1936 Oswego Netherlands began a five-season tenure as members of the Canadian-American League.
+Oswego was without minor league baseball until the 1936 Oswego Netherlands began a five-season tenure as members of the Can–Am League.